kemalbehram/visca/x/feemarket/spec/01_concepts.md

 ::: tip
 The Cosmos SDK uses a different terminology for `gas` than Ethereum.
 What is called `gasLimit` on Ethereum is called `gasWanted` on Cosmos.
-You might encounter both terminologies on Evmos since it builds Ethereum on top of the SDK, e.g. when using different wallets like Keplr for Cosmos and Metamask for Ethereum.
+You might encounter both terminologies on Visca since it builds Ethereum on top of the SDK, e.g. when using different wallets like Keplr for Cosmos and Metamask for Ethereum.
 :::